History of The American Legion

 October 2010

-Continuing a long-standing tradition of advocating for timely and adequate medical care for veterans, the Legion forms a PTS-TBI Ad Hoc Committee to both examine current methods by VA and the Department of Defense of treating the two conditions, and investigate potential alternatives.
+The Legion forms a PTSD-TBI Ad Hoc Committee to examine current methods by VA and the Department of Defense of treating the two signature wounds of the Post 9/11 generation – post-traumatic stress disorder and traumatic brain injury, and investigate potential alternative treatments.

 December 2010